Walden University Online DBA: Choose From 16 Specializations

 Walden University recommends speaking with a Walden Enrollment Specialist to find out tuition costs and fees and to learn about current discounts and financial aid.
-Tuition totals vary depending on previous education which affects transferred credits.
+Tuition totals vary depending on previous education, which affects transferred credits.
 As well, military discounts may apply.
-Online students should contact the admissions department of the Walden University School of Management for a customized tuition assessment.
+Online students should contact the Walden University School of Management admissions department for a customized tuition assessment.

 Walden University may offer grants and scholarships to graduate business students.
 In addition, students may apply for federal grants and loans through the FAFSA.
-Other funding options may include grants and scholarships from outside resources such as community or other organizations, as well as employer tuition reimbursement programs.
+Other funding options may include grants and scholarships from outside resources such as community or other organizations and employer tuition reimbursement programs.